bengtmartensson/AGirs/README.md

 "optimized" for Lirc, supporting `TRANSMIT,
 NON_MOD` (optionally), `RECEIVE, LED, LCD, DECODE` (only to the LCD), `TRANSMITTERS` (only a dummy implementation).

+* How is "Girs" pronounced?

+It is pronounced like in "girl".
+The "language" Girs is written capitalized, the name of an implementation is usually written in lower case.

 ## License
 The entire work is licensed under the GPL2 "or later" license.
 Chris' as well as Ken's